gomezgaona/bbr2/README.md

   1. Navigate into a foler (i.e., heatmap_test)
   2. Open a terminal
   3. Run the Mininet topology by issuing the following command: **sudo python topo.py**
-  4. Run the test by issuing the following command: **./start.sh**
+  4. Run the test by issuing the following command: **sudo ./start.sh**
-  6. After the test is done, the results will be reported in the Desktop folder in a file called out.csv
+  6. After the test is done, the results will be reported in the Desktop folder in a file called *out.csv*